lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 The “gender” package in R is able to draw on a range of historical sources for gender information, but only one is applicable for this project.
 Most are US-based or only contain information beginning in the nineteenth century (or both). \[Or, SHOULD I use ipums...?
 Will US names differ a lot?\]

+If no value is specified, then for the "ssa" method it will use the period 1932 to 2012; acceptable years for the SSA method range from 1880 to 2012, but for years before 1930 the IPUMS method is probably more accurate.
+For the "ipums" method the default range is the period 1789 to 1930, which is also the range of acceptable years.
+For the "napp" method the default range is the period 1758 to 1910, which is also the range of acceptable years.

 "The "napp" method uses census microdata from Canada, Great Britain, Denmark, Iceland, Norway, and Sweden from 1801 to 1910 created by the North Atlantic Population Project.”
-(Mullen, Blevins, and Schmidt)  “For the "napp" method the default range is the period 1758 to 1910, which is also the range of acceptable years.”(Mullen, Blevins, and Schmidt)
+(Mullen, Blevins, and Schmidt)  “For the "napp" method the default range is **the period 1758 to 1910**, which is also the range of acceptable years.”(Mullen, Blevins, and Schmidt)

-“The North Atlantic Population Project (NAPP) is a machine-readable database of the complete censuses of Canada (1881), Denmark (1787, 1801), **Great Britain (1851, 1861, Scotland 1871, 1881, 1891, 1901, 1911)**, Norway (1801, 1865, 1900, 1910), Sweden (1880, 1890, 1900, 1910), the United States (1850, 1880) and Iceland (1703, 1729, 1801, 1901, 1910).”
+“The North Atlantic Population Project (NAPP) is a machine-readable database of the complete censuses of Canada (1881), Denmark (1787, 1801), **Great Britain (1851, 1861, Scotland 1871, 1881, 1891, 1901, 1911)**, Norway (1801, 1865, 1900, 1910), Sweden (1880, 1890, 1900, 1910), the United States (1850, 1880) and **Iceland (1703, 1729, 1801**, 1901, 1910).”
 (NAPP)

 So actually, NAPP data has nothing relevant to *both* my time and place.
 But this may be the same US data that’s in the IPUMS method, so it’s still worth comparing the two.

-“The "ipums" method looks up names from the U.S. Census data in the Integrated Public Use Microdata Series.”(Mullen, Blevins, and Schmidt) “For the "ipums" method the default range is the period 1789 to 1930, which is also the range of acceptable years.”(Mullen, Blevins, and Schmidt)
+“The "ipums" method looks up names from the U.S. Census data in the Integrated Public Use Microdata Series.”(Mullen, Blevins, and Schmidt) “For the "ipums" method the default range is **the period 1789 to 1930**, which is also the range of acceptable years.”(Mullen, Blevins, and Schmidt)

 To get a handle on how the gender package in R actually worked, and to assess how well it would meet my needs for this project, I began my making a sample csv of 41 arbitrary titles from ECCO’s 1789 holdings.
 The choice was driven by simplicity for a proof of concept: my ESTC and full-ECCO files were too large to open on my computer in spreadsheet software, and writing a program to extract a random sample was more work than it was worth, so I chose a file that I knew I could open in Numbers, the sample of all 1789 ECCO titles which I had recently downloaded through Gale’s Digital Scholar Lab.
 I selected some rows from the top of the list, skimming the names as I went to make sure I had selected enough titles that they would include two by women, and then copied those rows to a new spreadsheet (ECCO-1789-sample.csv).
 After some false starts with RStudio, I was still struggling to read the file into the program.
 Since all I wanted to know was whether, once I got it running, the gender package would tell me results worth working with, I decided to do this first test in whatever way would get a result, even if it required a great deal of non-scalable manual labor.

 I copied the authors column into a plaintext file, and manually created a comma-separated list of just the first name of each other, to match the data format which the gender package required.
 (I took the first word before a space in each name, to reflect how a future first-name-grabber algorithm would work, even when this meant choosing things which were clearly not first names --- one of my core questions is how the gender package will handle those kinds of exceptions.)
-The resulting list of names was as follows:
+The resulting list of names was saved as ECCO-1789-sample-firstnames.csv.
+Trying to paste in this list for the names finally helped me understand what is meant by a “character vector” in R. It’s basically an array of strings.
+You have to make the character vector before you can run gender() on it.
+Sample code:

+names = c("john", "madison") # creates a character vector called “names” by ‘combining (c-ing) two strings

+gender(names, method = "demo", years = 1985) # guesses gender for both of those names

+Once I had gotten something to produce guesses for more than one name, I wanted to try using a method other than “demo.”
+This sent me down a spiral of trying to install genderdata, and trying to install devtools to install genderdata.
+Finally I got everything installed and able to run!

+If a command is run requesting a name-year-method combination for which the package has no data, it simply returns an empty “tibble.”
+The following three sets of results illustrate the limits and possibilities of napp and ipums data:

+\> **gender(ECCOnames, method = "ipums", years = 1789) - earliest year possible with ipums**
+\# A tibble: 25 x 6
+name      proportion\_male proportion\_female gender year\_min year\_max
+\<chr\>               \<dbl\>             \<dbl\> \<chr\>     \<dbl\>    \<dbl\>
+1 Andrew              1                 0     male       1789     1789
+2 Ann                 0                 1     female     1789     1789
+3 Benjamin            1                 0     male       1789     1789
+4 Charles             1                 0     male       1789     1789
+5 Charles             1                 0     male       1789     1789
+6 Charles             1                 0     male       1789     1789
+7 Charlotte           0                 1     female     1789     1789
+8 Edward              1                 0     male       1789     1789
+9 Francis             0.464             0.536 female     1789     1789
+10 James               1                 0     male       1789     1789
+\# ... with 15 more rows

+\> **gender(ECCOnames, method = "napp", years = 1769) - earliest year that knows about “John”**
+\# A tibble: 7 x 6
+name  proportion\_male proportion\_female gender year\_min year\_max
+\<chr\>           \<dbl\>             \<dbl\> \<chr\>     \<dbl\>    \<dbl\>
+1 John                1                 0 male       1769     1769
+2 John                1                 0 male       1769     1769
+3 John                1                 0 male       1769     1769
+4 John                1                 0 male       1769     1769
+5 John                1                 0 male       1769     1769
+6 John                1                 0 male       1769     1769
+7 John                1                 0 male       1769     1769

+\> **gender(ECCOnames, method = "napp", years = 1789) - more direct comparison to ipums**
+\# A tibble: 9 x 6
+name      proportion\_male proportion\_female gender year\_min year\_max
+\<chr\>               \<dbl\>             \<dbl\> \<chr\>     \<dbl\>    \<dbl\>
+1 Charlotte               0                 1 female     1789     1789
+2 John                    1                 0 male       1789     1789
+3 John                    1                 0 male       1789     1789
+4 John                    1                 0 male       1789     1789
+5 John                    1                 0 male       1789     1789
+6 John                    1                 0 male       1789     1789
+7 John                    1                 0 male       1789     1789
+8 John                    1                 0 male       1789     1789
+9 Samuel                  1                 0 male       1789     1789Neither is very stunningly thorough, especially since the year is supposed to reflect the *birth* year of the person, and I can only barely get information about the year they published something.
+Somewhat to my surprise, the ipums method --- which I originally planned to reject in favor of napp, because ipums is US only --- has much more data available, and doesn’t seem to reflect any US-specific oddities.
+So, I might try to use both ipums and napp, but if that is difficult, just using ipums seems appropriate.
+I’m not entirely sure, yet, whether using ipums will be faster than just manually assigning genders: my next question, I think, is determining how many unique first names there are, and then trying to guess how many of them ipums would be able to sort out for me.
+It managed 25/41 = 61% of the random ECCO sample, which is a substantial number, especially since it will by definition include the most common names.
+Expanding the acceptable years slightly also seems to help it know a lot more about the names, while still according with my own estimates. (ipums can learn “Augustus” in 1799, for example.)

 Table 1 shows data that I compiled by hand in Numbers.
 The first three columns are based on my synthesis of scholarship on Charlotte Smith.
 As I consulted a range of work on Smith, I updated this information to reflect the most complete and accurate information possible.
 My editorial decisions included, for example, the exclusion of *D’Arcy* from consideration, since it was never published in England.
 I introduced standardized titles for the two volumes of *Elegiac Sonnets*, retroactively naming the initial publication “volume 1” to distinguish it from the second volume which would appear 13 years later, so that each title has its own edition count.
 The next four columns represent the results of my queries in the ESTC, ECCO, ECCO-TCP, and HathiTrust databases.
 I searched each database with several queries to locate Smith’s works, beginning (where possible) by finding all works categorized under her authorship, and then searching individual titles of works.
 This figure shows the simplified results from a more detailed spreadsheet, which also includes links to the records themselves where they exist, and notes on how the records are encoded (e.g., multiple volumes or all as one volume.)
 Simplifying inclusion down to a boolean yes/no involved some editorial decisions.
 If only *part* of a work was included (as in HathiTrust’s record for the first edition of *Celestina*, which only includes volumes 3 and 4), I recorded that as a “yes.”
 If a work was only included in its Dublin edition (as in HathiTrust’s record for *Desmond*), I recorded that as a “no.” These searches were conducted in February 2020.

 Figure 1 is based on the data recorded in Table 1, which was pasted into the RAW Graphs visualization tool (Mauri et al.) and processed using their default settings for an alluvial diagram.
 Using an alluvial diagram required imagining the databases as sequential “stages” through which all books flow.
 Accordingly, I added a “source” for this flow of books by adding a column labeling every edition as falling into the category “Works printed in England, 1784-1807.”
-I could have chosen to place the following “stages” in any order; to assist in visualizing Smith’s representation in these databases as a process of ‘winnowing down,’ I chose to place them in order from largest selection to smallest.
+I could have chosen to place the following “stages” in any order; to assist in visualizing Smith’s representation in these databases as a process of winnowing down, I chose to place them in order from largest selection to smallest.
 The scale of each “strand” of the diagram is scaled in width based on the number of editions it represents, as per RAW Graphs’ default settings.
 The colours, fonts, and width of the graph are also simple defaults.

 [CSmith-in-ESTC-ECCO-TCP-Hathi-table]: CSmith-in-ESTC-ECCO-TCP-Hathi-table.png width=184px height=312px